sharonimaledo/MTN-Nigeria-Customer-Churn-Analysis-2025/README.md

 Microsoft Excel: Data cleaning, descriptive statistical analysis, distribution summaries, and dashboard development.

 ## Methodology
-- Data Cleaning and Preparation: Verified data types, removed duplicates, standardized categories, corrected invalid values, and retained relevant variables for a reliable dataset.
+- Data Preparation: Verified data types, removed duplicates, standardized categorical values, and corrected inconsistencies to ensure data reliability.
-- Descriptive and Distribution Analysis: Computed summary statistics and distributions to understand customer profiles, spending, usage, and churn concentration.
-- Churn and Satisfaction Analysis: Segmented customers by plan, usage, tenure, and satisfaction to identify high-risk churn segments and retention opportunities.
+- Churn-Focused Filtering: The dataset was intentionally filtered to include only customers with “Yes” in the Customer Churn Status field.
+Records marked “No” (active customers) were excluded to align the analysis strictly with churn behavior.
+- Descriptive Statistics: Comprehensive summary statistics (including measures of central tendency, dispersion, and distribution shape) were computed for key variables such as age, tenure, pricing, satisfaction, and usage.
+- Correlation Analysis: Correlation analysis was performed to examine relationships between numerical variables, including revenue, unit price, tenure, satisfaction, and usage metrics.
-- Visualization and Insights: Built an Excel dashboard to communicate key findings and generate actionable recommendations for subscription optimization and customer retention.
+- Reporting and Visualization: Pivot tables and an Excel dashboard were used to summarize patterns to communicate key findings and generate actionable recommendations for subscription optimization and customer retention.

 ## Repository Structure
 - Project Management: Project brief outlining business problem, objectives, and churn-related questions.